 Please note: the term “Lead” is customizable.
 Lead is the name of a specific pipeline, and your account may show other options in the navigation bar, including “Pipelines.”

-- Filter by specific field - this filter allows you to view leads within a particular time frame.
-To see only leads from the past month, choose “Date Lead was created” “is between” “March 1” and “March 31,” for example.
+- Add a filter.
+This filter allows you to view leads within a particular time frame.
+To see only leads from the past month, choose “Date Lead was created” “is between” “June 1” and “June 30,” for example.

 Now that you know how to apply the right filters, you can use them to find your conversion rate!
-First, use the “Filter by specific field” option to view only the time period you’d like; the past week, month, or even year.
+First, use the “Add a filter” option to view only the time period you’d like; the past week, month, or even year.
 Next, choose the “Filter by status” option to view “All Statuses.”
-This will give you a list of contacts entered as a lead within that time period, and you can find the total number in the upper right corner under “Showing Rows,” with the second number being the total number.
+This will give you a list of contacts entered as a lead within that time period, and you can find the total number in the bottom right corner next to “Showing Rows,” with the second number being the total number.
 Be sure to remember that number!

 Finally, calculate your conversion rate!
 Take the number of sales won and divide it by the total number of leads from the same time period.
 You can use this conversion rate to see how sales are going overall and find any bottlenecks where you may be losing leads during a sale.